It’s like choosing between macarons and donuts - but in terms of digital marketing.

 7. Which is the Best Tool to Get a High Return on Investment?

 Generating a good Return On Investment (ROI) is the first thing that comes to your mind when you think of a marketing channel or strategy.

 It's relatively easier to calculate email marketing's ROI than social media’s.
 This is because we can simply track down a user's open, click-through, and conversion rates in emails.

 But our extensive research told us that email marketing has a significantly higher ROI than social media, i.e, on every $1 spent on email marketing, there is a $42 return on investment.

-Like we mentioned before, calculating ROI of social media is almost impossible.
-But huge investments are at stake because of social media’s privacy policies which clearly makes email marketing the better option to invest in.
+Like we mentioned before, calculating ROIs on social media is almost impossible.
+But huge investments are at stake because of social media’s privacy policies which clearly makes email marketing better to invest in.

 A/B testing is essential to shortlist and analyze the best marketing approaches.
 Luckily, this option to test and trial is available in both channels.

 In an email, you can select multiple variables like segmentation, length of content, or personalization to check which results in a successful campaign.

 Similarly, you can test your campaign ideas through social media by creating different kinds of posts and checking their performance through likes and comments.

 This concludes that we have an equal score for email and social media in this domain.